History of Ghana: British rule of the Gold Coast: the colonial era

+As a result of the exercise of ever-expanding judicial powers on the coast and also to ensure that the coastal peoples remained firmly under control, the British proclaimed the existence of the Gold Coast Colony on 24 July 1874, which extended from the coast inland to the edge of Ashanti territory.
+Though the coastal peoples were unenthusiastic about this development, there was no popular resistance.
+The subsequent peace treaty of 1875 required the Ashanti to renounce any claim to many southern territories.
+The Ashanti also had to keep the road to Kumasi open to trade.
+From this point on, Ashanti power steadily declined.
+The confederation slowly disintegrated as subject territories broke away and as protected regions defected to British rule.
+Enforcement of the treaty led to recurring difficulties and outbreaks of fighting.
+In 1896, the British dispatched another expedition that again occupied Kumasi and that forced Ashanti to become a protectorate of the British Crown.
+This became the Fourth Anglo-Ashanti War which lasted from 1894 until 1896.

 In 1896, a British military force invaded Ashanti and overthrew the native Asantehene, Prempeh I. The deposed Ashanti leader was replaced by a British resident at Kumasi.
 The British sphere of influence was, thus, extended to include Ashanti following their defeat in 1896.
 However, British Governor Hodgson went too far in his restrictions on the Ashanti when, in 1900, he demanded the "Golden Stool," the symbol of Ashanti rule and independence for the Ashanti.
 This led to the War of the Golden Stool against the British.
 The Ashanti were defeated again in 1901.
 Once the Asantehene and his council had been exiled, the British appointed a resident commissioner to Ashanti.
 Each Ashanti state was administered as a separate entity and was ultimately responsible to the governor of the Gold Coast.